schubi2/rdi-installer/README.md

 * `poweroff`: power off the machine directly.

 If the reboot/poweroff command fails, or the installation itself fails, `rdi-installer` falls back to the normal interactive menu.

+By default, informational, warning and error popups still wait for a keypress even during an automatic installation. `rdii.autoinstall.confirm_infos`, `rdii.autoinstall.confirm_warnings` and `rdii.autoinstall.confirm_errors` (each default `true`) control this per popup type; setting one to `false` allows its popups to be dismissed automatically after `rdii.autoinstall.popup_timeout` seconds (default `0`, meaning disabled) instead of waiting for user input.
+Warning popups dismissed this way are treated as if answered with `YES`.
+Popups whose setting is still `true` always wait indefinitely, regardless of `rdii.autoinstall.popup_timeout`.

 ### MD Raid (Raid 1)